ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

 ## Service Contact Instance Affinity

 Service contact instance affinity means that packets that belong to a flow associated with a service should always be sent to the same service contact instance.
 Furthermore, packets of a given flow should be forwarded along the same path to avoid mis-ordering and to prevent the introduction of unpredictable latency variations.
-The CATS framework MUST ensure that service instance selection and path steering decisions remain consistent for a flow.
+The CATS framework must ensure that service instance selection and path steering decisions remain consistent for a flow.
 Specifically, the same Egress CATS-Forwarder need to be solicited to forward the packets.

 The affinity is configured on the C-PS when the service is deployed, or is determined at the time of newly formulated service requests.